Frances (film): Music

 The original music score was composed by John Barry.
 According to Barry, his idea of carrying the main theme using a harmonica was initially disliked by producers until they heard it fully orchestrated.

-Along with some popular songs from the period, a notable piece of music was from Mozart's Piano Sonata No.11, K331, and the second movement of Beethoven's seventh Symphony also featured.
+Along with some popular songs from the period, a notable piece of music was from Mozart's Piano Sonata No.11, K331, and the second movement of Beethoven's Seventh Symphony also featured.

 Editing

 The film originally ran for three hours and was cut down.
 This meant reduction of the amount of screen time dedicated to Frances and her parents, and Frances and her love interest.
 Clifford would subsequently claim he felt the film was too short.

 Reception

-Frances holds a 66% rating on Rotten Tomatoes based on 29 reviews with the consensus: "This sordid biopic emphasizes the indignities visited upon Frances Farmer to the detriment of fleshing her out as a person, but Jessica Lange's towering performance invests the tragic figure with a humanity that the script lacks."
+Frances holds a 68% rating on Rotten Tomatoes based on 31 reviews with the consensus: "This sordid biopic emphasizes the indignities visited upon Frances Farmer to the detriment of fleshing her out as a person, but Jessica Lange's towering performance invests the tragic figure with a humanity that the script lacks."

+Roger Ebert rated the film 3 1/2 stars out of 4 and praised Lange's performance, writing: "Jessica Lange plays Frances Farmer in a performance that is so driven, that contains so many different facets of a complex personality, that we feel she has an intuitive understanding of this tragic woman."
+Leonard Maltin rated the film 2 1/2 stars out of four.
+He praised Lange's and Stanley's performances and described the film as "well-crafted, but cold and depressing."
+Writing for the Guardian, Derek Malcolm stated: "Frances, though palpably overlong... is on the whole well-directed, decently set within its period, and makes the Jessica Lange of King Kong and The Postman Always Ring Twice look an actress of an entirely different class."